 What I want to do here is draw your attention to the fact that there will be times when it seems as if everything is against you.
 There are moments in the goal achievement process when nothing seems to be working.
 It’s easy to give up.

-The situation gets worse when you:
+The situation gets worse when:

-• are broke.
+• You’re broke.

-• have no source of income.
+• You have no source of income.

 You can turn things around